 Design and usability

+Visit Proposing a change to design if you wish to help shape future design efficiently.
+You can also chat and exchange ideas with others in a relevant forum.
 People deeply experienced with MuseScore may lack perspective on how things appear to those starting fresh, or transitioning from a competing commercial product.
 Are you helping someone who has never used MuseScore before?
 Or are you new to MuseScore yourself?
 Do you have experience with other notation software?
-Contribute feedback on MuseScore's usability to help shape the software's future design.

-Help get the word out about MuseScore!
-Put your graphic design skills or marketing savvy to work in promoting MuseScore and spreading the word.
+Visit reference for product color palette and list of places to download graphics such as brand icon and logo.
+Chat with others in documentation forum and add your creation.
+Help get the word out about MuseScore, put your graphic design skills or marketing savvy to work in promoting MuseScore and spreading the word.